blekenbleu/MIDIio/README.md

 [Motivation and How-To here](https://blekenbleu.github.io/MIDI/plugin/)

 #### Notes:
+- This plugin is currently (and perhaps always) **incompatible with Midi Controllers Input plugin**
+    - enabling both causes SimHub to crash!!!
 - This plugin has no user interface code
     - configure by editing properties in `MIDIio.ini`, which goes in `SimHub\NCalcScripts\` folder
     - check **System log** for MIDI-related messages: